-- the electronic weighting scales and automatic blood pressure machines are recalibrated by a manufacturer-approved agent - the lasers are checked against a known fixed height to ensure they are measuring correctly and are still programmed to the correct settings.
+- the electronic weighting scales are recalibrated by a manufacturer-approved agent - the lasers are checked against a known fixed height to ensure they are measuring correctly and are still programmed to the correct settings.

 Interviewers are retrained annually and must pass a recertification assessment to ensure they maintain the required skill levels.